 Carers will often need to help the person they are looking after prepare for treatment, as well as cope with the side effects.

 The person you're looking after may not always be well enough to make their views known to doctors, hospitals, nurses and other health professionals.
 Carers are often the bridge between health professionals and the person receiving treatment.
 Make sure you have the written consent of the person you are caring for to speak to their medical team.
 It is a good idea to talk to the medical team to find out the best way to do this.

 The person you’re looking after may need a wide range of treatments, including surgery, chemotherapy and radiotherapy.
 They may need several of these at the same time, or one after the other.
-Some people may also want to have complementary and physical therapies as well their standard treatments.
+Some people may also want to have complementary therapy and physical therapies as well their standard treatments.

 Most surgery requires a stay in hospital and the choice of hospital will depend on where the surgeon operates.

 Some patients may be allowed to return home on the same day after their operation.
 Most surgery is planned following the diagnosis of a health condition, but sometimes will be done unexpectedly as a life-saving measure.
 Everybody responds differently during diagnosis, and before surgery and after surgery.
 The physical and emotional recovery from surgery may take a long time.

 Radiotherapy uses high-energy x-rays and other radiation to treat disease.
 It's a common treatment for cancer.
 It's also used to reduce pain and relieve symptoms when a cure is not possible.

 Sometimes a course of radiotherapy is given daily over a period of weeks and sometimes it may be given as a single dose.
 The person may need to stay in hospital for radiotherapy treatment or go to hospital and return home that day.